bal29NJ/bal29-IT265-002/docs/Final-Game-Design-Document.md

 ---
 Change Log:

-Mana: changed it so that you can summon any amount of monsters per turn so long as you have the mana.
+Mana: Changed it so that you can summon any amount of monsters per turn so long as you have the mana.
 This was done to make the game faster paced.

 Added movement system along with front line and backline: These mechanics were added to give more importance to where your place your monsters.